 Whether 80% or more of first indemnity payments are mailed to the injured employee in 14 days or less following the date of injury or the last day worked after the injury before the first day of compensable lost time.

 Whether 70% or more of reports required under sub.
 (2)(a) are received by the department within 14 days of the date of injury or the last day worked after injury before the first day of compensable lost time.

 Names of self-insured employers on reports filed with the department must be correct and complete.
 The name of an insurance group is not a substitute for the name of the individual company insuring the risk.
 The name of an insurance service company is not a substitute.

 The number and amount of penalties assessed for violations of ss.
 102.18(1)(bp), 102.22(1), 102.57, and 102.60, Stats.

-The standards listed in this report, not cited in the above rule, were created by the Division as reasonable expectations of industry performance.
+The standards, not cited in the above rule, listed in the Performance Reports were created by the Division as reasonable expectations of industry performance.
 They are intended as objectives and a means by which insurers can assess and modify their claims handling practices.

-This claims handling performance report is published for insurers of Wisconsin Workers Compensation claims with significant annual claims volume.
-It includes quarterly, year-to-date and 3-year performance data for several key performance indicators beginning with data from 1998.
-Data for the 3-year period will begin to be displayed in April, 1999, when more than one full year of data has been accumulated.
-Three complete years of data will be published beginning in the year 2001.
+The Performance Reports are published for insurers of Wisconsin Worker’s Compensation claims with significant annual claim volume.
+It includes quarterly, year-to-date and 3-year performance data for several key performance indicators beginning with data from 2008.

-Data used in this report is derived from information recorded in the Wisconsin Workers Compensation automated Information Claims Management System (ICMS).
-ICMS is used to input the information provided by insurers from hard copy, Electronic Data Interchange (EDI) and Internet, web-based applications.
-Information is accurate as of the date it was taken from ICMS.
-However, the information may contain a small percentage of reporting or recording errors.
+Data used in the Performance Reports are derived from information recorded in the Wisconsin Worker’s Compensation automated Information Claims Management System (ICMS).
+ICMS is used to input the information provided by insurers from hard copy (rare instances), Electronic Data Interchange (EDI) and the Pending Reports Internet application.
+Information is accurate as of the date it was taken from ICMS, although the information may contain a small percentage of reporting or recording errors.